frios2020/Project-2/README.md

 **Part III** : Submission

-**Setup**
+**Setup**<br>
-This notebook is prepared to run easily, just copy the files: kaggle.json, nyc_mask.png and, boxdefined.png in your google drive, after that, open the file NYC TAXI FARE PROJECT/NJIT.ipynb
+This notebook is prepared to run easily, just copy the files:
+- kaggle.json
+- nyc_mask.png and,
+- boxdefined.png in your google drive.

-select option run all in google colab.
+After that, open the file NYC TAXI FARE PROJECT/NJIT.ipynb and select option run all in google colab.

 In its lines this notebook do these steps to have ready the dataset.

 ```python